AlfonsoAllen/Multi_Motif_Repo/R_Scripts/README.md

         * Processed_data/Motifs_WEEK/Caracoles_WEEK.csv: Dataframe with information on the total amount of heterospecific and homospecific triplets per plot, subplot, and plant species for Caracoles (2019)
         * Processed_data/Motifs_WEEK/random_X_WEEK.csv: 100 dataframes with information on the total amount of heterospecific and homospecific triplets per plot, subplot, and plant species for Caracoles' null model.

+* **CORRELATIONS_motif_fitness_YEAR**
+    * Input:
+        * Raw_Data/Metadata_Pollinators_Abundances_Seeds_2019.csv
+        * Processed_data/Motifs_YEAR/Caracoles_YEAR.csv
+    * Output:
+        * Processed_data/Motifs_YEAR/Examples_motifs_seed_correlation_graphs/: This folder contains several figures.
+They show the relation between the number of seeds and total amount of heterospecific and homospecific triplets for focal plant individuals.
+Such relation do not take into account phenological co-occurrrence (weeks).